NC4Lab/omniroute-analysis-pipeline/assets/gpt_context_data/OVERVIEW.md

 - Simplicity is preferred over flexibility — hardcoded structure is fine if it’s clean.
 - Your role is to help write minimal, readable, well-contained functions that follow the architecture I’ve laid out.
 - Minimize unnecessary parameters — assume the environment is correctly configured.
-- Only rely on `SessionMetadata` for path and context propagation — it should be the entry point to everything else.
+- Only rely on `SessionMetadata` for path and context propagation.
 - All session directories follow the conventions in `codebase_folder_structure.txt` and `session_level_folder_structure.txt`.

 Reference Documents